polarity-dev/polarity-ecs-ebs-plugin/README.md

 ### Publish
 To publish a new version after making changes:
-1. Push a new commit on github, this will always trigget the github action that uploads the plugin to AWS S3.
+1. Push a new commit on `main` branch, this will trigger the github action that uploads the plugin to AWS S3.
 2. Create a new tag in the format `vX.Y.Z` (e.g. `v0.1.1`) and push it to github.
-This will trigget the github action that creates the release in github and uploads the tarballs to the release page.
+This will trigger the github action that creates the release in github and uploads the tarballs to the release page.

 ### Variables / Configuration
-- `config.json`: describes plugin behavior, binary path, and mounts.
+- `config.json`: describes plugin behavior, binary path, and mounts, it will be automatically generated when building the plugin.
-- Environment variables (if used):
+- Compile-time variables (if used):
-  - `AWS_REGION`: AWS region to use
-  - `DEBUG`: enable debug logs
+  - `Debug`: enable debug logs
 - Important paths:
   - Plugin binary must be in `/rootfs/bin`
   - Certificates and required tools (like `lsblk`, `mkfs.xfs`) must be in `rootfs`